SamuelEarl/fanny-pack-ui-old/src/routes/components/radio-button/+page.svelte.md

 ### Things to note
 * Plain HTML radio buttons are grouped by using the same `name` attribute.
 In Svelte, you group radio buttons together with the `bind:group` option.
 * The `<RadioButton>` components will display inline by default.
 If you want them to display as block elements (i.e. stack on top of each other), then you will need to wrap them in a block element, like a `<div>`.
-To create space between stacked radio buttons you can either adjust the `radioMarginBottom` variable in your `/src/fp-env-vars/.env` file or set a `margin-bottom` value on the `<div>` element that you use to wrap your `<RadioButton>` elements.
+To create space between stacked radio buttons you can either adjust the `--radio-default-margin-bottom` variable in your `theme.css` file or set a `margin-bottom` value on the `<div>` element that you use to wrap your `<RadioButton>` elements.

 ---